List of Ontario colonization roads: Great North Road

-The Hastings Road
+Hastings Road

 The Hastings Road was surveyed and built to the northern boundary of Hastings county, north of the hamlet of Lake St. Peter.
 It was continued north into the district of Nipissing as the North Road, and at one time could be driven to an intersection with the current Highway 60 between Whitney and Madawaska.
 It previously intersected with the Snow, Monck and Peterson roads.

-The Lavant Road
+Lavant Road

-The Mississippi Road
+Mississippi Road

 The Mississippi Road began at a junction with the Frontenac Road and the Snow Road in the village of Plevna and travelled northwest, bisecting the Addington Road near Denbigh.
 It ended at the Hastings Road in Bancroft, where the Monck Road continued west.
 Today, Brule Lake Road and Buckshot Lake Road (Lennox and Addington County Road 30) follow a majority of the southwest portion of the road.
 Between Denbigh and Bancroft, Highway 28 travels adjacent to the old road, which has generally been overrun by trees.

-The Monck Road
+Monck Road

 The Monck Road was a dual-purpose road that established colonization and military routes east from Lake Couchiching to the junction of the Hastings and Mississippi colonization roads at what is now Bancroft.
+In the words of the Peterborough Review, "The Monck Road is intended to traverse the entire back country from East to West, and to be adapted to military purposes."
 The Monck Road was surveyed through 1864 and 1865.
 Construction began the following year under Chief Engineer and was completed seven years later in 1873.
 It was named in honour of Charles Stanley Monck, who was Governor General of Canada at that time.
 It is one of the oldest provincial roads north of Toronto.

 The Monck Road starts at Atherley and runs beside Simcoe County Road 44 (Rama Road) and Simcoe County Road 45 (Monck Road) into the City of Kawartha Lakes.
-It crosses Highway 35 at Norland and carries on to Kimount, where it turns right and crosses over the Burnt River.
+It crosses Highway 35 at Norland and carries on to Kinmount, where it turns right and crosses over the Burnt River.
 The Monck Road then turns left up the hill and continues along Haliburton County Road 503, which runs via Furnace Falls to Tory Hill and then along Highway 118 and Highway 28 until Bancroft.
 From Lake Couchiching, it extends 150 kilometres east to the Hastings Road at Bancroft.

 Present-day road names have been preserved along the route in Orillia, Norland, Kinmount, Cardiff and Bancroft.